Is time running out for one of Norway's most iconic tourist attractions?

 In May, geologists indicated that the gap had increased in size for the first time in over twenty years.
 The increase was slight, but that's still an increase.

 Experts say there’s no cause for panic.
 However, the study of the cliff will now increase significantly.
 3D models are planned to enable a full stability analysis, along with aerial footage captured via helicopter.

 While Preikestolen seems safe for now, NGU are also carrying out studies on a further 32 mountains in the southern fjord region.
 A spokesperson said they are most concerned with mountains that are above water, because of the risk that a potential collapse could cause a tidal wave.

 Although the growth in the crack is limited to millimetres, the risk of mountain collapse in Norway is very real.
 In 1934, about 2,000,000 cubic metres of rock fell off a mountain from a height of about 700 metres into the Tafjord.

-The resulting tsunami killed 40 people living on the shore of the fjord, while similar disasters also killed people living near lakes in Sogn og Fjordane.
+The resulting tsunami killed 40 people living on the shore of the fjord.
+Similar disasters also killed people living near lakes in Sogn og Fjordane county.
 The 2015 movie Bølgen (released in English as The Wave) dramatised a potential repeat.

 What do you think?
 Does the risk, however minimal, put you off from visiting?
 It's one of Norway's most famous trails.
 But the question is, has Preikestolen's time been and gone?